-Solve your research thanks to microfluidics!
+Expand your research thanks to microfluidics!

-High surface-to-volume ratios enables to enhance sensitivity
+- High surface-to-volume ratio enables to enhance sensitivity

 Microfluidics is a field having a fast growth.
 Applications became more and more relevant in a lot of science fields, especially for life sciences (biomedical,…).
 You can find here some examples of applications of microfluidics.

-Among the parallelization possibilities of microfluidics, organ-on-a-chip is a promissing field.
+Lung model: Among the parallelization possibilities of microfluidics, organ-on-a-chip is a promissing field.
 Lung on a chip is becoming a well known model and is based on the use of 2 layers of living tissues with 2 types of cells cultured on opposite sides of a stretchable (to mimic breathing) membrane.